-Depending on your type of matter, the Court will often require the parties to attend mediation before a final judicial decision is made.
+The Court will often require the parties to attend mediation before a final judicial decision is made, unless there are particular reasons not to.
 This is an important step in the process to gauge whether a matter can be settled without the high emotional and financial cost of a trial.

 Daykin Family Law can tailor a personalised resolution plan that is right for you and your circumstances.

-For more information on our collaborative law, mediation and family dispute resolution services or to make an appointment for a consultation with Daykin Family Law by phone or at our Fortitude Valley, Brisbane City or Toowong locations, contact us today by email [email protected]
+For more information on our collaborative law, mediation and family dispute resolution services or to make an appointment for a consultation with Daykin Family Law by phone or at our Fortitude Valley, Brisbane City or Toowong locations, contact us today.